 No one wants to live in pain.
 Perhaps this is the main reason why opioid abuse and overdoses have become one of the most serious drug epidemics in the United States.
 The best way to prevent such deaths is by helping people who suffer from an addiction to painkillers.
 One of the most effective ways of doing this is by enrolling in a painkiller addiction treatment program.

-Opioids became widely popular because they help relieve pain.
-This helped address the needs of patients who had chronic pain.
+Opioids became widely popular because they helped relieve pain, which addressed the needs of clients with chronic pain.
 Initially, people did not think that painkillers were addictive.
-But this is not true as painkillers are highly addictive and require participation in a substance abuse treatment program for recovery.
+But this is not true, as painkillers are highly addictive and require participation in a substance abuse treatment program for recovery.

-Painkillers are medications that seek to help patients who are in pain.
-One can easily get painkillers once they have a prescription.
-The availability of opioids is one of the main factors that keeps people addicted to them.
-This is because many patients may misuse the drugs and even begin to take them for recreational rather than medicinal purposes.
+Painkillers are commonly prescribed after surgeries or to treat chronic.
+The availability of opioids is one of the main reasons why painkiller addiction is so prevalent.
+Many of those who receive a painkiller prescription misuse the drugs and even begin to take them for recreational rather than medicinal purposes.